larsenbier/Durak-Endgame-Monte-Carlo-Tree-Search/README.md

 ## The AI

-The AI can be broken into two phases: the earlygame and the endgame.
+The AI can be broken into two decision-making phases: the earlygame and the endgame.
 The endgame is a simple threshold on the number of cards in the talon (chosen to be 4 in our implementation).
 Once the talon length drops below this threshold, we activate MCTS to play out the remainder of the game.

 ### Earlygame: